 Lately, I have started fasting, again.
 I used to fast every Sabbath, once I was under the belief that the seventh day was on a Saturday.
 I did it for several reasons at the time.
 But when I figured out we`re all going about our daily lives by a Roman Catholic Calendar, I rather quickly (not painfully though) returned to following the Moon cycles, just as all the ancients did (Genesis 1,14) thus finding the true Sabbath spoken about all over Isaiah.
 And I continued to fast every Sabbath for a while after that.
 Only, I did it wrong.
 I fasted for none other than myself it seems.
 And with time I found that you can fast for others and be praying at the same time, making all kinds of requests, and at the same time loosen knots and issues in your life (Ephesians 6,18).
 Issues manifested in your body...
 Yeah, I know, its strange stuff, but thats how it works...

 Fasting is a mystery and there are numerous examples of fasting in Scripture, Pauls 3 day (dry fast, which was without water and food), prophets fasting for Israel - and off course Moses and The Saviours 40 day complete fast.
-But you know, it doesn't have to be that dramatic, neither 3 or 40 days, to loosen some of your own chains (probably a metaphor for the bodies drainage system, the lymphs, I`ll get back to that in another and more detailed post).
+But you know, it doesn't have to be that dramatic, neither 3 or 40 days, to loosen some of your own chains (probably a metaphor for the bodies drainage system, the lymphs, which we might back to later).

 For beginners, just start with 1 day, 24 hours is not going to kill anyone in this day and age, being without food or even water that is.
 Its gonna do wonders, BUT, before you lock the fridge - whats your motive?
 What are you fasting for, a slim and toned body or to get to the bottom of something?